- Fisheries Home

 The NMFS's Tuna Tracking and Verification Program (TTVP) conducts formal periodic audits of a company’s documentation and procedures associated with programmatic regulatory requirements, including examination of documents and records of internal flows of specific shipments from receipt to cold storage to production and to finished goods at a U.S. tuna cannery.

-The most recent TTVP audit of a US tuna cannery was conducted on September 7, 2012, and it was determined that the traceability of product meets TTVP's programmatic requirements.
+The most recent TTVP audit of a U.S. tuna cannery was conducted on March 19, 2014, and it was determined that the traceability of product meets TTVP's programmatic requirements.

 United States consumers should continue to maintain a high degree of confidence in the integrity of dolphin-safe labeled tuna products they purchase in the U.S. markets.